Whole Wheat Pita Bread with Fresh Milled Flour – Pillowy Soft

 Pitas bought at the store just aren’t very good.
 Homemade is where it’s at!

-When possible, I prefer whole grain bread products that are milled fresh at home.
+When possible, I prefer whole grain bread products that are milled fresh at home, like my fresh milled sandwich loaf, whole wheat cinnamon rolls, or my cranberry wild rice bread.
 This wholesome recipe couldn’t be easier and is designed for home-milled flour.
 That said, it will work fine with bagged whole wheat flour, too.

 These fresh milled pitas are going to rally for the top spot in your whole-grain baked goods recipes.